SebSV-GitHub/Portfolio/README.md

 The workflows created here follow this [patter](https://docs.github.com/en/actions/sharing-automations/reusing-workflows#creating-a-reusable-workflow)

+> Don't forget to add this environment variables: CONTENTFUL_SPACE_ID and GOOGLE_ANALYTICS_TRACKING_ID, and the secret: CONTENTFUL_ACCESS_TOKEN

 ### Manually Deploying to S3 and CloudFront

 If you need to manually deploy after a release: